Navigation

 Health Content Editor at Bupa UK

-In this podcast, I chat with Caroline Wood, Head of Behavioural Insights at Bupa UK.
+In this podcast, I chat with Caroline Wood, Head of Customer Intelligence at Bupa UK.

-We discuss why smoking can be such a hard habit to stop, as well as some interesting and effective strategies for success.
+We discuss why smoking can be such a hard habit to stop, and Caroline provides some interesting and effective strategies for success.
+In this article, I’ve summarised some of the key points discussed in this episode.

 Does stress play a role in smoking addiction?

-• It might also mean using any prescribed nicotine replacement medications you have been given.
+• using any prescribed nicotine replacement medications you have been given

 • Expect, and plan for, smoking urges.
 Try to think of some 5-minute activities you can do when cravings happen.
 Try calling a friend, walking round the block, or playing a distracting game.
 This will give you the tools you need to get through the cravings, and then you can move on with your day.